MarioChvx/manger/README.md

 A python cli for manga downloading

-Usage: manga_download.py [OPTIONS]
+## Usage: manga_download.py [OPTIONS]

-  Creates a new directory in the specified path with the name and sub- directories where the download images will be stored.
+Creates a new directory in the specified path with the name and sub-directories where the download images will be stored.

 |Options||
 |:---|:---|